tolgacatak17/BraytonCycleModeling/README.md

 - What is the typical backwork ratio (bwr) for gas turbines?
 Discuss the values obtained in this project.
 - What is the suitable range of \(r<sub>p,i</sub>\) for compressor stages?
 Explain how this range was determined.
 - Discuss the effects of the regenerator on bwr, specific power output, and thermal efficiency.

+## Repository Structure

+1. **`code/`**: Contains MATLAB scripts for modeling and analyzing the Brayton cycle, including the base case and the parametric analyses.

+2. **`figures/`**: Contains plots and visualizations of the cycle performance metrics.

+3. **`report/`**: Includes the project report detailing the mathematical modeling, assumptions, and results of the Brayton cycle simulations.

+4. **`README.md`**: Provides an overview of the project, its objectives, and instructions for running the MATLAB scripts and interpreting the results.